Pain questionnaires

 The most important steps are:

-- The patient must collect information about his pain himself.
+- The patient must gather information about their pain themselves.

 - The information must be passed on to the doctor.

-- The doctor must be interested in the information, engage with the patient, obtain the information through appropriate techniques and methods, and compile the information.
+- The doctor must be interested in the information, engage with the patient, obtain the information using appropriate techniques and methods, and compile the information.

-Many affected people are often afraid to report their own observations.
-As a rule, they themselves do not know that it is not important to give interpretations and explanations, but rather to systematically make their own observations about the course of the pain.
+Many sufferers are often reluctant to share their own observations.
+They themselves usually don't realize that it's not about offering interpretations and explanations, but simply about systematically recording their own observations about the course of the pain.

 Pain questionnaires

-Pain questionnaires are intended to help you remember and specify the characteristics of the various pain disorders in order to then enable specific answers to the questions asked in the doctor-patient conversation.
-If pain is persistent, a pain calendar should always be used.
-Without such a basis, every pain diagnosis and every pain treatment remains vague and cannot be rationally understood.
-The pain calendar also serves to ensure a continuous
+Pain questionnaires are designed to guide patients in recalling and stating the specific characteristics of various pain conditions, thus enabling targeted answers to questions during the doctor-patient consultation.
+For persistent pain, a pain diary should always be used.
+Without such a foundation, every pain diagnosis and treatment remains vague and not rationally comprehensible.
+The pain diary also serves to ensure continuous monitoring of pain levels

 treatment is possible.
-Keeping a blood pressure calendar or blood sugar log is a given for people who suffer from high blood pressure or diabetes mellitus.
-Even for pain disorders, it is now standard practice to keep a pain calendar.
+Keeping a blood pressure diary or blood sugar log is standard practice for people suffering from high blood pressure or diabetes mellitus.
+It is also now standard practice to keep a pain diary for people with pain disorders.

-The exchange of information must pave the way to effective therapy.
-For example, when fitting new glasses, the ophthalmologist has to try out different lenses until he finds the optimal lens for the individual patient.
-The situation is similar in pain therapy, but it sometimes takes a little longer until the right and tolerable therapy can be found and adapted for a patient.
+The exchange of information is essential for paving the way to effective therapy.
+For example, when fitting new glasses, the ophthalmologist must try out different lenses until they find the optimal lens for the individual patient.
+The process is similar in pain therapy, although it sometimes takes longer to find and adjust the right and tolerable therapy for a patient.